How to Make Hot Pink Corn Tortillas

 FREQUENTLY ASKED QUESTIONS

-What type of tortilla press works best for making tortillas?
-This is really a matter of preference and accessibility.
+It’s a matter of preference!
+There are a number of tortilla presses on the market.
+The most popular ones are made out of wood, metal, or aluminum.
 I like using a wooden press when making corn tortillas because even if I go overboard when pressing them, it’s rare that I press them to the point where they’re too thin.
 Metal and other aluminum tortilla presses also work, but require a bit of practice to ensure you’re not pressing them too much.
 Tortillas that are too thin are difficult to remove from the plastic.

 WHAT PAIRS WELL WITH PINK CORN TORTILLAS?